syphon-org/syphon/readme.md

 ## 🏗️ Building
 You may notice Syphon does not look very dart-y (for example, no \_private variable declarations, or using redux instead of provider) in an effort to reduce the learning curve from other languages or platforms.
 The faster one can get people contributing, the easier it will be for others to maintain or oversee a tool that does not exploit the user.

-### general
+### workstation
-- you'll to do several things to setup the environment for Syphon
+- workstation independent setup for Syphon development
     - install flutter (stable channel for all platforms)
     - install necessary third party sdks and tooling
         - ios -> xcode
         - android -> android studio
+    - install cmake from cli through android studio platform tools (for olm/megolm)
+          - ```sdkmanager --install "cmake;3.10.2.4988404"```
-    - install cmake version for workstation platform (for olm/megolm)
+    - (alternate) install cmake version from donwload per workstation platform
         - [macos](https://cmake.org/files/v3.10/cmake-3.10.2-Darwin-x86_64.dmg)
         - [linux](https://cmake.org/files/v3.10/cmake-3.10.2-Linux-x86_64.sh)
         - [windows](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16)